-Governmental funds are used to account for basic services and are reported as governmental activities in the government-wide financial statements.
-Governmental funds use an accounting method called modified accrual accounting.
-This method provides a short-term spending focus.
-The relationship between government activities (reported in the statement of net position and the statement of activities) and governmental funds is described in reconciliations that are part of the fund financial statements.
+Governmental funds are used to account for basic services and are reported as governmental activities in the governmentwide financial statements.
+Differences between the Agency's government activities as reported in the statement of net position and the statement of activities and its governmental funds are identified in the reconciliations that are part of the fund financial statements.

-Notes to the Financial Statements
+Notes to Financial Statements

-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements are on pages 17 through 27 of this report.
+The notes to the financial statements on pages 18 through 28 provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.